 - If the IP addresses differ and 60 minutes have passed since the last time you used 2Take1, you will be able to log in as well.

 - However, if you used 2Take1 within the last 60 minutes, you will have to wait an hour until you are able to log back.

 See use cases below.

-2Take1 allows you to use the menu on two computers at the same time, as long as they are connected to the same physical network.
+2Take1 allows you to use the menu on two computers at the same time, as long as they are connected to the same private network.

 However, if you are using a VPN connection on either PC, make sure that both are connected to the same VPN server; as an alternative, you may set up a VPN bridge on your home network and connect both computers to it.